-POWER_RULE is a C++ program which creates a power rule, that is, a multidimensional quadrature rule formed as a repeated product of a single one-dimensional quadrature rule.
+POWER_RULE, a C++ code which creates a power rule, that is, a multidimensional quadrature rule formed as a repeated product of a single one-dimensional quadrature rule.

 Note that the three files that define the quadrature rule are assumed to have related names, of the form